pistone/RustMemorySafetyStudy/README.md

 }
 ```
 This is similar to the MUTATE_IMMUTABLE checker above.

+The other three: one cannot be found.
+Another is shared memory -> &[u8] -> memory.
+The third is unexpected stack frame but only conceptual description is found.

 ### Buffer Overflow / Out-of-Bounds

 | CVE | Crate | Vulnerability Type |